dotnet/core/release-notes/formats.md

 They primarily differ in two ways:

 - Dense feature descriptions
-- No CVE information (since the releases are not supported)
+- No CVE information (applies to previews, not RCs)

 Examples: